amandeepmittal/amanhimself.dev/content/posts/custom-scroll-bar-indicator-with-react-native-animated-api.md

 - Have a basic understanding of Redux store, actions, and reducers.
 - [expo-cli](https://github.com/expo/expo-cli) installed, or use npx.

-The example in the following tutorial is based on Expo SDK `39`.

-Do note that all the code mentioned in this tutorial works with the vanilla React Native project as well.
+Note: All of the code mentioned in this tutorial works with the React Native CLI project as well.

 ## Create a new React Native project with `expo-cli`